Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 The first stop of the voyage in Tasmanian waters will take us to King Island.
 Known these days for its agriculture of quality produce of beef and cheese, the island has significant history.
 It was originally part of a land bridge linking Tasmania with the mainland until submerged some 12,000 years ago.
 It is part of a small group of Islands called the New Year Group and is located in open waters in the Bass Strait making it subject to weather including the infamous “roaring forties” winds.
 It was first claimed by the British and discovered by mariner Captain Reed in 1799 whilst hunting seals.
 Guests will have the chance to explore the island from ashore and we will visit the historic Cape Wickham Lighthouse, built in 1861, and at 48 metres tall, Australia’s tallest lighthouse.

-Weather permitting, the Coral Adventurer will make her way south around the wild and remote West Coast of Tasmania, where we will endeavour to enter the world heritage wildlife area of Bathurst Harbour and Port Davey.
+Weather permitting, Coral Adventurer will make her way south around the wild and remote West Coast of Tasmania, where we will endeavour to enter the world heritage wildlife area of Bathurst Harbour and Port Davey.
 This is one of the most remote and naturally pristine areas of the Tasmanian coast and guests will come ashore with the chance to take a short trek to nearby lookout and take in the stunning natural vistas.

 We will disembark on North Bay in the small fishing village of Dunalley.
-Abel Tasman attempted to land his ship in this bay here in 1642, however, due to rough seas the he instead swam through the surf to plant the Dutch flag in North Bay.
+Abel Tasman attempted to land his ship in this bay here in 1642, however, due to rough seas he instead swam through the surf to plant the Dutch flag in North Bay.

-Next we are off to wonder the historic ruins, secluded bays and rugged cliffs of Maria Island National Park.
+Next we are off to wander the historic ruins, secluded bays and rugged cliffs of Maria Island National Park.
 You can expect to meet local endemic wildlife such as Forester Kangaroos, Bennetts Wallabies and Wombats.

 Visit World Heritage-listed Darlington; take in the dramatic Painted and Fossil Cliffs, walk to the convict ruins of Point Lesueur at Long Point.